 Without further ado, our short list in alphabetical order.

-Clayton has an incredible breadth and depth of experience guiding tours through tequila for years and has launched a few mezcal tours around Oaxaca that are pretty incredible.
-Last year I went on his pechuga making trip to Tosba‘s plenque in the Sierra Norte which was not only fun but incredibly educational.
-In January I had the great pleasure of visiting palenques around Oaxaca with him.
+Clayton has an incredible breadth and depth of experience guiding tours through tequila for years with Experience Tequila and has been guiding mezcal tours around Oaxaca that are pretty incredible.
+I have attended his pechuga making trip to Tosba‘s plenque in the Sierra Norte and visited palenques around Oaxaca with him.
+Both trips were incredibly educational, fun, and professionally managed.

 Yes, we called him the Indiana Jones of Mezcal.
 No, that’s not complete hyperbole.
 The guy travels everywhere for mezcal.
 He knows tons of people in the industry.
 And he’s got stories to tell.
 He is also happy to work out some of the more far flung itineraries.
 Since he travels so widely he is one of the better resources for trips to any of the mezcal regions in Mexico.
 Get in contact with him through his FaceBook page.